GarJco/Read.me-portofolio/README.md

 ### 👨🏻‍💻 About Me

 - I'm a Computer science student at **Bina Nusantara university**.
-- I’m currently focusing in Cloud technology and web based development.
+- I’m currently focusing on Cloud technology and web based development.
-- You can reach me at Garrethjeco1@gmail.com.

 ---